rpicard/curve25519.js/README.md

 The implementation of curve25519 in this repo is from agl/curve25519-donna.
 If you'd like to compile the library yourself, there is a nice Make file that will run the commands.
-You need to have emcc -- the emscripten compiler -- and uglifyjs in your path for it to do its thing.
+You need to have emcc (the emscripten compiler) and uglifyjs in your path for it to do its thing.

 ### License